 Image: Cashmere Pashmina Yarn (From Changthang, Ladakh)

 The fine quality of Pashmina fibre has a diameter between 10 and 16 microns.
-While Cashmere fibre has an average diameter of 19 microns.
+While Cashmere fibre can be up to 19 microns in diameter.
 Cashmere wool is slightly coarse and thicker, easy to weave when compared to Pashmina from the Changthang region.

 Cashmere from around the world

 The demand for cashmere wool is ever increasing in the markets around the world.
 Cashmere is one of the fabrics which has a limitation in its production.
 The cashmere goats shed their wool once a year.
 The wool from three to four cashmere goats is required to make one sweater.
 Cashmere wool is collected from different breeds of goats around the world.
 About 70% of the world cashmere comes from China and Mongolia.
 Cashmere production began in China in the early 2000s.
 More than 60 million cashmere goats were reared in various parts of China.
 Zhongwei breed of cashmere goats are found in the Ghasu and Ningxia regions of China, Zalaa Jinst white cashmere goat in the southwest region of Gobi Desert whereas Wuzhumuqin cashmere goats are in the inner Mongolia region.

 Due to the climate in inner Mongolia, Zalaa Jinst goats also produce one of the finest cashmere wools with a diameter of fibre between 15 and 19 microns.
 These Cashmere products are of good quality do not reach the quality of pashmina coming from the Himalayan plateaus.
 The other breeds produce a length between 32 and 42 mm which is not of good quality.